OData Connector - Appendix

 LinqPad

-With LinqPad, which you can download here, you can execute and visualize queries on an OData service using the Linq query language.
+With LinqPad, which you can download here, you can execute and visualize queries against an OData service using the LINQ query language.

 -